Skip to content

 Front End Assets

-There are three ways of including front end assets like js and css, either via a remote url/cdn, statically from your project, or via webpack.
+There are three ways of including front end assets like js and css, either via a remote url/cdn, statically from your project, or via vite.

 The assets directory